-Risk description Potential impact
+Risk description Potential impact Mitigation

 Regulatory compliance

 The risk of political or regulatory intervention and changes, failure to comply with laws and regulations, or greater regulatory scrutiny detecting unknown areas of non-compliance.
-We may be subject to regulations restrict our activities or effecting changes in taxation.
+We may be subject to regulations restricting our activities or effecting changes in taxation.
+The majority of Paragon's operations are based in the UK, France, Germany and the Netherlands.
+Appropriate advisers are employed in all geographies to ensure Paragon remains compliant with local laws and regulations.

 Acquisition and disposal risk

 Paragon's strategy is for growth, both organically and by acquisition.
 Acquisitions may not always realise the benefits expected at the time of completion.
-The failure to successfully identify and integrate the main acquisitions could lead to loss of profits, inefficient busines processes, inconsistent corporate culture and weakened brand.
+The failure to successfully identify and integrate the main acquisitions could lead to loss of profits, inefficient business processes, inconsistent corporate culture and weakened brand.
+All acquisitions are subject to rigorous due diligence and operational review, the findings of which are presented to the main Board as part of the supervision and approval process Where necessary, external advisors with either technical and/or local knowledge are engaged

 IT, cyber attacks and systems failure

-Risk of failure to prevent impacts from the denial of service, cyber espionage and the related theft/ disclosure of confidential/customer data leading to reputational, regulatory and financial impacts.
-Significant operational disruption caused a major disaster.
+Risk of failure to prevent impacts from the denial of service, cyber espionage and the related theft/disclosure of confidential/customer data leading to reputational, regulatory and financial impacts.
+Significant operational disruption caused by a major disaster.
+Business continuity plans have been implemented across Paragon, including disaster recovery programmes, and plans to minimise business disruption We regularly review our cyber security and website security protocols

 Pandemics

 The risk of future long-term pandemic-related lockdowns affecting multiple major markets appears to be subsiding.
-Global outbreak of a public health threat or fear of such an event could result in increased government restrictions and regulations, including the shutdown of trade, restrictions to travel, and quarantir of our people, resulting in a negative imp on demand or a slowdown or halting of our business operations due to supply or logistic constraints, could adversely impe our financial performance.
+Global outbreak of a public health threat or fear of such an event could result in increased government restrictions and regulations, including the shutdown of trade, restrictions to travel, and quarantining of our people, resulting in a negative impact on demand or a slowdown or halting of our business operations due to supply or logistic constraints, could adversely impact our financial performance.
+Global crisis management and business continuity management programme in place to enhance our capability to react effectively to crises and minimise damage and disruption in our business operations Multi-channel product availability enabling clients to meet the needs for digital interaction to replace physical interactions Established links to government bodies enabling dialogue about industry response and regulation Decentralised decision-making enables re-prioritisation and resource re-deployment where required

 Liquidity risk

 Risk that Paragon will not be able to meet the financial obligations as they fall due.
-Our main sources of liquidity in the foreseeable future are likely to be cash generated from operations and borrowin through committed bank facilities.
-Adver changes in credit markets or our credit rating could increase the cost of borrowi and banks may be unwilling to renew cre facilities on existing terms.
+Our main sources of liquidity in the foreseeable future are likely to be cash generated from operations and borrowings through committed bank facilities.
+Adverse changes in credit markets or our credit rating could increase the cost of borrowing and banks may be unwilling to renew credit facilities on existing terms.
+Paragon's policy on liquidity is to ensure that it has committed bank facilities available to provide continuity of funding New three year €130m revolving credit facility agreed on 8 September 2023 Throughout the financial year, Paragon Division maintained comfortable headroom against its covenants

 Interest rate fluctuations

 The Group is exposed to interest rate risk through the impact of rate changes on interest-bearing liabilities and assets.
 PCC finances its operations through a mixture of retained profit and bank borrowings.
 Fluctuations in the rates of applicable interest could adversely impact the Group's profitability and cash flows.
+Paragon borrows at fixed and floating rates over a specified period.
+This enables the Group to forecast borrowing costs with a degree of certainty.